Mregussek/MAREngine-docs/references/classes-ecs/sceneevents.rst

 SceneEvents
 ===========

-SceneEvents is a abstraction layer for Event system during all Scene operations.
+SceneEvents is an abstraction layer for Event system during all Scene operations.
 Using this method we can update stuff during engine execution.
 There is one static member, which has to be called in order to execute event.
 Example:

 .. code-block:: cpp